kfigon/RandomWebDev/cssCoding/cssCourse/README.md

 * https://css-tricks.com/almanac/properties/p/position/
 * `static` - default document flow
 * `relative` - just enables top/left/right/bottom/z-index, stays in doc flow.
 Moved relatively to it's parent (if static - html).
 Size not changed. `Overflow: hidden` - hides if element is moved outside parent.
 * `absolute` - removed from document flow, positioned to parent or html.
-Size changed (removed from flow)
+Size changed (removed from flow).
+Like fixed but relative to non-static ancestor.
 * `fixed` - remove from flow, stick to viewport.
 Moving when scroll
 * `sticky` - relative till scrolled down, then fixed.
 Relative + fixed
 ### links: